DivadNojnarg/deminR/README.md

 remotes::install_github("DivadNojnarg/deminR")
 ```

+TO DO: How to install it...

 ## Getting Started

+Welcome to deminR, the R version of the [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)).
+The goal is simple : flag all the mines as quick as possible by clicking on the grid.
+While this app is optimized for mobile use, it also works on desktop.
+Note that since the right click on desktop platforms is replaced by a long press for mobiles which takes more time, scores are categorized by devices.
+As soon as you click on a mine, the game is immediately lost.
+You may reset the game at any time when the timer is on by clicking on the option button in the navigation bar.
+After a success, the score may be shared on twitter (as long as you have a twitter account).

 Welcome screen             |  Main tab                 | Game win                   |  Game fail
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![](man/figures/readme_welcome.png)  |  ![](man/figures/readme_grid.png)  |  ![](man/figures/readme_win.png)  |  ![](man/figures/readme_fail.png)

+The game currently has 3 difficulty levels: beginner, intermediate and expert.
+There is a fourth mode, namely the warrior mode, which significantly increase the challenge.
+A chat is included so that people may share their experience.

 Game options             |  Game parameters           |  Scores list                |  Dynamic chat
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![](man/figures/readme_options.png)  |  ![](man/figures/readme_params.png)  |  ![](man/figures/readme_scores.png)  |  ![](man/figures/readme_chat.png)

+Finally, you can change the global theme from dark (default) to light and inversely.

 Theme light               |  Theme light               |  Theme light
 :-------------------------:|:-------------------------:|:-------------------------:
 ![](man/figures/readme_light_1.png)  |  ![](man/figures/readme_light_2.png)  |  ![](man/figures/readme_light_3.png)

+We wish you a lot of fun!

+## Limitations

+TO DO...

 ## Example